yshalsager/autosub/README.md

 [issue #13](https://github.com/BingLingGroup/autosub/issues/13)

 Same as above.
-Currently won't add it.
+Currently, won't add it.
 You can use batch/powershell/bash to implement it.

 Example for batch:(working at current directory)